String Covering: A Survey: Covers in strings

 In this section we discuss the notion of partial seeds introduced in~\cite{KPRRW18a} by the same authors (Kociumaka {\it et al.}) who introduced the partial covers~\cite{KRRPW2015} discussed in Section~\ref{ssec:alphac}.

 Let $C(\s{u},\s{x})$ denote the number of positions covered by (full) occurrences of \s{u} in \s{x}.
-Then the non empty prefix (suffix) of \s{x} that is also the suffix (prefix) of \s{u} is called the \df{left (right) overhanging} occurrence of \s{u} in \s{x}. $S(\s{u},\s{x})$ is the number of positions covered by the full, left and right overhanging occurrences of \s{u} in \s{x}.
+Then the non-empty prefix (suffix) of \s{x} that is also the suffix (prefix) of \s{u} is called the \df{left (right) overhanging} occurrence of \s{u} in \s{x}. $S(\s{u},\s{x})$ is the number of positions covered by the full, left and right overhanging occurrences of \s{u} in \s{x}.
 Then \s{u} is an \df{$\alpha$-partial seed} of \s{x}, if $S(\s{u},\s{x}) \geq \alpha$.
 For example, if $\s{x} = abaababaaaaba$, then $S(aba,\s{x}) = 11$ and $S(abaa,\s{x}) = 11$.
 Therefore both are $11$-partial seeds of \s{x}, but $aba$ is the shortest one.
 The authors present an $\bigO(n \log n)$ algorithm to compute all shortest $\alpha$-partial seeds of \s{x}.
-Their solution uses the augmented suffix tree introduced in~\cite{KPRRW18a} to compute $\alpha$-partial covers, with some additional nodes.
-They also describe an $\bigO(n \log n)$ time algorithm to compute a factor \s{u} of \s{x}, given an interval $[\ell, r], 0 \leq \ell \leq r \leq n$, such that $\vert\s{u}\vert \in [\ell, r]$ and which maximizes $S(\s{u},\s{x})$.
+Their solution uses the augmented suffix tree (cover suffix tree), originally introduced in \cite{KRRPW2015}, to compute $\alpha$-partial covers, with some additional nodes.
+They also describe an $\bigO(n \log n)$ time algorithm to compute a factor \s{u} of \s{x}, given an interval $[\ell, r], 0 \leq \ell \leq r \leq n$, such that $|\s{u}| \in [\ell, r]$ and which maximizes $S(\s{u},\s{x})$.
+Recently, by giving a linear time construction of the cover suffix tree data structure, Radoszewski in~\cite{radoszewski2023} shows that all $\alpha$-partial seeds can be computed in $\bigO(n)$-time.